starlab-io/magicwand-commsbackbone/README.md

 ## Running the Tests
+history
 Running the test harness is fairly simple - from the *test-harness* directory:

 ```sh
 docker-compose up -d
 ```

 starts the tests.

+> Note that the version of docker-compose installed by apt is out-of-date.
+To install a sufficient version: sudo apt install python-pip; pip install --upgrade pip; sudo pip install docker-compose

 You can then check on Apache with the *stats.sh* script:

 ```sh
 ./stats.sh